torrent-file-editor/torrent-file-editor/README.md

     mingw64-cmake -DCMAKE_BUILD_TYPE=Release ..
     make

-How I Can Help?
+How Can I Help?
 ---------------

+The Project is translated from English to several languages.
+There are Arabian, Czech, Dutch, German, Hungarian, Italian, Korean, Russian, Simplified Chinese, and Turkish translations available.
-Now project translated only to three languages.
-It is English, Russian and Czech.
-I would glad to add new translations.
-You can translate project to your native language with [Crowdin](https://crowdin.com/project/torrent-file-editor).
+I would be glad if you add new translations.
+You can translate the project to your native language with [Crowdin](https://crowdin.com/project/torrent-file-editor).
-It is not difficult and not required special knowledges.
+It is not difficult and no special knowledges are required.
 Or you can correct my English.
 I know it is not good.
 Anyway you can always email <[drizt@land.ru](mailto:drizt@land.ru)> me.

-Also feel free to open an issue on github or send me pull requests.
+Also feel free to open an issue on GitHub or send me pull requests.